Massage Guns for Back Pain Pros & Cons (and Top Pick)

 How to Use a Massage Gun for Back Pain

-- First, turn on the massage gun without putting it against your body, for better control.
+- Turn on the massage gun without putting it against your body, for better control.

-- Then, rest it on your lower/upper back muscles without adding any pressure.
+- Rest it on your lower/upper back muscles without adding any pressure.
 Next, glide the percussion gun along the muscle slowly – about an inch a second or slower.